elaimizrahi/my-notes/content/3B/CS 343/Indirect Communication.md

 - Declare which variables are to be shared, as in `VAR v : Shared integer MutexLock v_lock`

 ### 8.3 Monitor
-- A monitor is an abstract data type that combines shared dxata with serialization of its modification
+- A monitor is an abstract data type that combines shared data with serialization of its modification
 ```c
 _Monitor name{
 	shared data